 Sundays at St. John’s

-During the summer, there are three main elements to Spiritual Formation for kids: Worship, Kids’ Coffee Hour, and Family Activities.
+During the “school year” there are three main components to Spiritual Formation for kids: Worship, 10:00 formation, and Family Activities.

 Every Sunday at 10:00, we will either doing Lego My Bible, Service Projects (the Second Sunday) or activities and coloring posters from the gifted artists at Illustrated Children’s Ministry.
 The posters link with 12 Bible stories about compassion – loving the way God loves – which is something the world desperately needs.
 They also connect with activities we’ve made available for families to use at home.
 Everyone will enjoy coloring these gorgeous posters!

 Family Activities: We want help your family to explore and practice faith together.
 This helps children see that God is everywhere, everything is sacred, and every moment holds possibilities for resurrection and love.
 We have purchased fantastic resources from Illustrated Children’s Ministry for you to download and use at home or anywhere!
 It has story cards, ideas for family devotions, coloring pages, and more that explore 12 Bible stories on the theme of compassion.
 We will have the corresponding coloring posters at church every Sunday during Kids’ Coffee Hour.
 Email Gini to get it!

 Contact Gini to receive access to the Illustrated Children’s Ministry family activity packet and more.